enricosavorgnan/final_round/README.md

 ![Visual description of the whole model](Layer.jpg)

 ### DESCRIPTION OF THE FILES IN THIS REPOSITORY
+A more detailed description of the single functions and the whole structure of the code can be found inside every file.
+Here it is a general description of what every file does:
 - get_cv.py: detection of people in a room
 - get_targets.py: calculate and returns the optimal values of co2, temperature, humidity, pressure and brightness in a room according to the needs of the user
 - get_audio.py: text-to-speech